About the Art of Manliness

 Brett McKay founded the Art of Manliness in 2008 and has grown it into the largest independent men’s interest magazine on the web.

-Brett and Kate McKay.
-Me (Brett) and my wife Kate are the main content creators on the site.
-We live in Tulsa, OK.
-I grew up in Edmond, OK, a suburb of Oklahoma City and I attended the University of Oklahoma.
-I took a break in college to live in Tijuana, Mexico for two years doing service.
-After graduating with a BA in Letters, I then went on to pursue my lifelong goal of going to law school.
-While attending the University of Tulsa College of Law.
-During his second year as a law student, Brett started the Art of Manliness as something fun to do in my spare time.
-But the website really took off and has become my full-time job.
-And saved me from having to take the bar or ever practice law.
+Brett grew up in Edmond, OK, a suburb of Oklahoma City, and attended the University of Oklahoma.
+He took a break in college to live in Tijuana, Mexico for two years doing service.
+After graduating with a BA in Letters, he then went on to attend the University of Tulsa College of Law.
+During his second year as a law student, Brett started the Art of Manliness as something fun to do in his spare time.
+By the time he graduated, AoM had grown into a full-time job, saving him from having to take the bar or ever practice law.
 Brett enjoys barbell lifting, hiking, and burgers.

-When AoM quickly and unexpectedly took off after its inception, Brett brought on his wife, Kate McKay, grew up in Tulsa, OK.
-She graduated from BYU with a BA in History in 2003 and then spent a year in San Francisco volunteering with Americorps.
-In 2006 she received her Masters in Religion from Oklahoma City University.
-She has taught American History and Humanities at Tulsa Community College.
-We got hitched in Oklahoma City in May 2005.
+When AoM quickly and unexpectedly took off after its inception, Brett brought on his wife, Kate McKay, to help.
+Kate grew up in Tulsa, OK and graduated from BYU with a BA in History.
+After taking a year to serve with an Americorps organization in San Francisco, she earned her Masters in Religion from Oklahoma City University.
+Kate has taught American History and Humanities at Tulsa Community College.
+She enjoys trail running, hiking, and soft pretzels.